Seneca people: Involvement in the American Revolution

-Overall, the Sullivan Expedition wreaked untold havoc and destruction upon the Iroquois lands, as the soldiers "destroy[ed] not only the homes of the Iroquois but their food stocks as well".
+Overall, the Sullivan Expedition wreaked untold havoc and destruction upon the Haudenosaunee lands, as the soldiers "destroy[ed] not only the homes of the Iroquois but their food stocks as well".
 Seneca woman Mary Jemison recalled how the Continental soldiers "destroyed every article of the food kind that they could lay their hands on".
-To make matters worse for the Iroquois, an especially hard winter in 1780 caused additional suffering for the downtrodden Iroquois.
+To make matters worse for the Haudenosaunee, an especially hard winter in 1780 caused additional suffering for the downtrodden Haudenosaunee.
 The Sullivan Expedition highlighted a period of true total war within the American Revolution.
-The Americans looked to cripple the Iroquois.
-They accomplished that, but they instilled a deep hatred in the Iroquois warriors.
+The Americans looked to cripple the Haudenosaunee.
+They accomplished that, but they instilled a deep hatred in the Haudenosaunee warriors.

 After the Sullivan Expedition the recovered Seneca, Cayuga, Onondaga, and Mohawk, angered by the destruction caused, resumed their raids on American settlements in New York.
-These Iroquois tribes not only attacked and plundered the American colonists, they also set fire to Oneida and Tuscarora settlements.
-The Iroquois continued their attacks upon the Americans, even after General Charles Cornwallis, 1st Marquess Cornwallis had surrendered at Yorktown in 1781.
+These Haudenosaunee tribes not only attacked and plundered the American colonists, they also set fire to Oneida and Tuscarora settlements.
+The Haudenosaunee continued their attacks upon the Americans, even after General Charles Cornwallis, 1st Marquess Cornwallis had surrendered at Yorktown in 1781.
 They did not stop until their allies had caved in and surrendered.
-In 1782, the Iroquois had finally stopped fighting when the British General Frederick Haldimand recalled them "pending the peace the negotiations in Paris".
+In 1782, the Haudenosaunee had finally stopped fighting when the British General Frederick Haldimand recalled them "pending the peace the negotiations in Paris".

-The Iroquois also seemed to have a much larger knowledge of the war beyond the scope of New York.
+The Haudenosaunee also seemed to have a much larger knowledge of the war beyond the scope of New York.
 A letter from 1782 written by George Washington to John Hanson described intelligence captured from the British.
 In the letter, British soldiers encounter a group of Native Americans, and a discussion ensues.
 A soldier by the name of Campbell informs the Native Americans that the war ended and the Americans expressed their sorrow for the war.
 However, an unknown Seneca sachem informed the British "that the Americans and [F]rench had beat the English, that the latter could no longer carry on the War, and that the Indians knew it well, and must now be sacrificed or submit to the Americans".